bobthechemist/feathercm/docs/source/potentiostat/iatovoltammetry2.rst

 #.
 For a voltage divider with a total resistance of 2 kOhm, what is the minimum load resistance that will have a small (< 5%) impact on the desired output voltage?
 (Assume for this exercise that Vout is 1/2 Vmax.)
 #.
 Perform the same calculation for a 20 kOhm voltage divider.
 #.
 Does the R95 (my term) change with changing the desired output voltage?

+.. warning:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=iatovoltammetry2.rst&labels=documentation>`_ and share your thoughts there.